bcx-exa/open_source-vuejs_nuxt_lambda/README.md

 ### Deployment Notes

-> Note: Lambda cold start plays a role in showing the initial load of your website.
+- Note: Lambda cold start plays a role in showing the initial load of your website.
 Consider running serverless-plugin-warmup in production to keep your response times low.
-> Note: Validation of your certificate might take up to 40 min.
-To fast track the process, log into the aws console and create the CNAME in Route53 manually.
+- Note: On initial deployment, the automated process to validation your certificate might take up to 40 min, To fast track the process, log into the aws console and create the CNAME in Route53 manually.
+The certificate will be created in N. Virgina inside Certificate Manager.

 ---

-8. Adding CICD (Optional)
+1. Adding CICD (Optional)

 8.1 If you would like the respective environments to build and deploy automatically when you commit to the respective branch, assuming you are using Github, comment out the following lines in the serverless.yml file.